BR19-gh/online-store-billing-system/README.md

 "statCode": 204
 }
 ```
-or some forms of jJSONif fails according to the error, like if the `id` is not found:
+or some forms of JSON if fails according to the error, like if the `id` is not found:
 ```json
 {
 "msg": "Error 404: code_idIn:{idIn} was not found, it may not exist",